 A Sicily road trip is not just a bucket-list-worthy tour.
 It’s an experience connecting travellers with the heart of Italy.

-It’s discovering some of the most delicious food in the world.
+A road trip through Sicily is discovering some of the most delicious food in the world.
 Getting lost in the heart of a street market, asking for directions, only to have 20 people shouting directives at you.

 It’s the warmth of its people, the beauty of nature and discovering the story of ancient history.
 It’s also the simple pleasure of balconies covered in freshly cleaned laundry in quaint narrow alleyways.